qvanphong/pojo-generator/README.md

 An web application that create an content of Object Class depend on user's options, with Vaadin Flow Framework.

 ![](https://raw.githubusercontent.com/qvanphong/pojo-generator/master/screenshot.png)
+# Demo
+Feel free to take a look at: https://simple-java-object-gen.herokuapp.com/

 # Prerequisites
 - JDK 8.0